kjboost/Final-Project-Competition-Advanced-LLM-Course-2025---Analysis-and-Improvements/README.md

 ---

 ## Future Work
-I am interested in extending this work toward:
+I am interested in extending this work toward multi-agent LLM systems.

-- Multi-agent LLM interactions
-- Emergent behavior in simulated environments
+In particular, I would like to explore:

+- How information propagates across agents and leads to bias amplification
+- How initial data distribution affects collective decision-making outcomes
-- Social simulation using LLM-based agents
+- Emergent behaviors arising from interactions between LLM-based agents

+These directions are closely related to social simulation using LLMs.

 ---